jpschewe/fll-sw/scoring/docs/InstallServerSoftware.md

 If it worked then you will return to the setup page with a nice message at the top, otherwise you'll get some nasty error.
 If you get an error, file a ticket with what's on the screen.

-From a Database Dump
+From a Saved Database
 --------------------
-Use the bottom part of the setup page and select the database dump that you've been given and click `Create Database`.
+Use the portion of the setup page that talks about uploading a saved database.
+Select the saved database file that you've been given and click `Create Database`.

-If it worked then you will return to the setup page with a nice message at the top, otherwise you'll get some nasty error.
+If it worked then you will be prompted to create a username and password for the software.
 If you get an error, file a ticket with what's on the screen.

 This is also an easy way to setup a database on one computer and move it to another.
-You can get the database setup and then use the `download database` link on ad the administration page and then upload it here on another computer.
+You can get the database setup and then use the `Download database` link on the administration page and then upload it here on another computer.

 Shutting down the software